top of page

 Fortunately, lunch was back in Lindstrom à la carte (not a fan of buffets, one of the primary reasons we opted for a suite), so we enjoyed a nice bottle of Riesling and caught up with our lovely crew, more leaving in Miami, I know they are looking forward to going home after six months.
 Still, we will miss seeing their friendly faces each day.
 Thank you, Rosalie and Cesar, for the laughter and incredible service over the past month.

 This evening was pizza night, our first pizza in 50 days, so we were excited!
-They were fresh and crispy thin pastries, delicious!
+The pizzas were delicious, fresh and crispy thin pastries.

 We are just waiting for Hurricane Ian near the Bahamas.
 Hopefully, it continues, and we can dock tomorrow in Miami.
 We go to sleep hoping to wake up to the good news and praying for everyone's safety during this terrifying event of Mother Nature storming its way through Florida.